 - Results in posing a direct threat to the health or safety of self or others

-VISTA Forms are created for students with temporary conditions and/or conditions requiring additional documentation.
-The VISTA lists temporary academic adjustments, which instructors should treat the same as permanent VISA accommodations during the time the adjustments are valid.
+Temporary Adjustment Letters are created for students with temporary conditions and/or conditions requiring additional documentation.
+Instructors should treat these the same as permanent Accommodation Letter accommodations during the time the adjustments are valid.

-Sometimes, VISTA conditions will later become permanent, and a VISA will be created for the student.
-Other times, when the VISTA expires the student no longer needs academic adjustments and services cease.
-There is an expiration date at the top right corner of the form; if an instructor receives an expired VISTA, they should reach out to the student and specialist, who are listed on the form.
+Sometimes, temporary adjustments will later become permanent, and an Accommodation Letter will be created for the student.
+Other times, when the Temporary Adjustment Letter expires the student no longer needs academic adjustments and services cease.
+There is an expiration date at the top right corner of the form; if an instructor receives an expired Temporary Adjustment Letter, they should reach out to the student and specialist, who are listed on the form.